Our systems detected an issue with your IP. If you think this is an error please submit your concerns via our contact form.

 Any decent business continuity management (BCM) software will have a business impact analysis (BIA) component, templates for developing plans, and the ability to integrate with other relevant software such as emergency/mass notification tools, human resource information system (HRIS) tools, and so on.
 To evaluate vendors and find the right fit for your organization, focus on usability because the feature lists are likely to look very similar.

-For usability, factor in not only the end-user perspective but also the ease of implementation, integration, and administration, particularly as BCM vendors continue to expand their offerings in real-time incident management and overall resilience planning (e.g. crisis management, operational resilience planning, and so on).
+For usability, factor in not only the end-user perspective but also the ease of implementation, integration, and administration, particularly as BCM vendors continue to expand their offerings in real-time incident management and overall resilience planning (e.g. crisis management and operational resilience planning).
 With greater complexity comes greater need for usability.

 Vendor support to streamline implementation (including customizations), integrations, and administration is also critical, but harder to determine from a vendor’s response to an RFP or a demo.
 The Net Emotional Footprint in our SoftwareReviews reports can provide an indicator of what to expect, and drive questions to ask prospective vendors beyond feature considerations.